 When trust is lost, it is difficult to win back.
 Where it is eroded, a general malaise can develop that is destructive to the essential fabric of society and operation of democracy.
 Unfortunately, in Australia and internationally, there has been a growing erosion of trust in politicians and in politics.
 People are losing trust in institutions including governments, charities, churches, media outlets and big businesses.
-In a recent Essential Poll (Essential Report, 2017) 45% of those surveyed said they had no trust in political parties, 29% had no trust in state parliaments and 32% had no trust in federal parliament.
+In a recent Essential Poll, 45 percent of those surveyed said they had no trust in political parties, 29 percent had no trust in state parliaments and 32 percent had no trust in federal Parliament.2

-Since 1969, when Australians were first surveyed about their trust in politicians, the proportion of voters saying government in Australia could be trusted has fallen from 51% to just 26% in 2016, while the number of voters who believe 'people in government look after themselves' has increased from 49% to 75% (Cameron & McAllister, 2017).
-Australians increasingly believe politicians do not make decisions in the public's best interests, but instead favour their own agendas and self-interest.
+Since 1969, when Australians were first surveyed about their trust in politicians, the proportion of voters saying government in Australia could be trusted has fallen from 51 percent to just 26 percent in 2016, while the number of voters who believe 'people in government look after themselves' has increased from 49 percent to 75 percent.3 Australians increasingly believe politicians do not make decisions in the public's best interests, but instead favour their own agendas and self-interest.